 This film was originally to end with the riddle canon Wir irren allesamt, nur jeder irret anders (We all err, but everone errs differently), sung by some actors from Torfs’ film.
 It is the last composition Beethoven wrote, in December 1826.
-Due to circumstances, this scene died in the final editing of her film, something Torfs has always regretted. in 2020 a special programme named Wir Irren was initiated by Ana Torfs after contacting the Brussels-based contemporary music Ictus Ensemble, which originates in the first place from this loss.
+Due to circumstances, this scene died in the final editing of her film, something Torfs has always regretted.
+Originating in the first place from this feeling of loss, in 2020 a special programme named Wir Irren was initiated by Ana Torfs.
 She invited Ictus Ensemble to make a composition based on Beethoven’s last work.

 Two composer-performers, Jean-Luc Fafchamps and Aurélie Nyirabikali Lierman, come together with Lucy Grauman, George van Dam and Géry Cambier for an informal musical performance.
 The musicians who play and sing invite the audience to their exploration of Wir irren allesamt, nur jeder irret anders.
 This speculative, cryptic and playful exercise inevitably leads to a musical fiction, like an unforced happening between friends in the living room.